Got questions? You’re not alone.

 What if my financial situation changes unexpectedly?

-If you’re experiencing a temporary financial crisis or shift in income, let me know and we can talk through options like pausing sessions, adjusting frequency, or short-term rate modifications if available.
+If you're experiencing a temporary financial crisis or shift in income, let me know and we can talk through options like adjusting your rate (if you're using the sliding scale), pausing sessions, or changing frequency.
 I want care to be flexible, not punishing.

 What's included in the session rate?